 - (i).
 Vernacular.
 When requested and reasonably necessary, the CRM Office shall provide translation of official business into the appropriate vernacular. - (ii).
 Media.
 The CRM Office shall, to the extent practicable, develop and maintain a continuing program of public information and education.
 Information regarding coastal resources management and conservation shall be disseminated through newspapers, television, radio, posters and brochures supplied by the CRM Office. - (iii).
-Public Hearines.
+Public Hearings.
 Any hearing or meeting held for purposes of the CRM Permit or Enforcement process, or the Coastal Advisory Council, shall be open to the public. - (iv).
-APC Ma.s.
+APC Maps.
 The CRM Office shall maintain a current series of island maps clearly showing the Areas of Particular Concern.

-Section 17 [15.]
-CRM COASTAL ADVISORY COUNCIL.
+Section 17.
+ORM COASTAL ADVISORY COUNCIL.

 Pursuant to CNMI P.L.
-3-47, §6, a CRM Coastal Advisory Council (CAC) shall be established, consisting of those members listed in Section 15(E) herein.
+3-47, §6, a CRM Coastal Advisory Council (CAC) shall be established, consisting of those members listed in Section 15(E).

-- A. Ado t Internal Procedures.
-The CAC shall adopt internal procedures which shall govern its meetings, [provided that CAC shall have no coastal resources management regulatory authority of its own.] - B. Advise CRM.
+- A. Adopt Internal Procedures.
+The CAC shall adopt internal procedures which shall govern its meetings. - B. Advise CRM.
 The CAC shall advise the CRM Office and the CRM Administrator on any proposed change in the CRM Program or the CRM Permit process or any proposed rules and regulations considered useful for implementing the CRM Program. - C. Conduct Meetines.
 The CAC shall conduct meetings from time to time in public sessions, in order to receive information from the public on the impact or advisability of programs and policies in the CRM Program.
 Meetings shall be scheduled by the Council or as requested by CRM Administrator, as he deems necessary for purposes of obtaining input and advice, and shall be scheduled at least twice each calendar year.

-Section 18 [16.]
+Section 18.
 CRM PUBLIC RECORDS.

 - A. Retention.
-The CRM Office shall retain and preserve the following documents for a minimum of five (5) years following their receipt or acquisition, unless the CRM Office determines that they shall be retained for a longer period of time.
+The CRM Office shall retain and preserve the following documents or a minimum of five (5) years following their receipt or acquisition, unless the CRM Office determines that they shall be retained for a longer period of time.
 After five (5) years, all pertinent materials shall be safely stored. - (i).
 CRM Permit Application Materials.
 All applications, permits, variances, pleadings, motions, affidavits, charts, petitions, statements, briefs or other documentation submitted in support of or opposition to applications for CRM Permits or Variances, or prepared by the CRM Office in the course of the CRM Permit Process, shall be retained and preserved.